pachterlab/kb_docs/docs/source/index/index_generation.rst

 kallisto
 --------

 As ``kb ref`` invokes the ``kallisto index`` command, the kallisto commands associated with each ``kb ref`` call can be viewed by specifying ``--dry-run`` to kb ref or by specifying ``--verbose`` when building an index with kb ref.
-For more details, see the :ref:`kallisto index` of the kallisto manual.
+For more details, see the :ref:`kallisto index` section of the kallisto manual.

 Selecting GTF entries
 ---------------------

-One can use ``--include-attribute`` or ``--exclude-attribute`` to include or exclude certain entries from the GTF file.
-For example, to only include protein-coding genes and lncRNAs/lincRNAs when making an index, one can do:
+You can use the ``--include-attribute`` or ``--exclude-attribute`` to include or exclude certain entries from the GTF file.
+For example, to only include protein-coding genes and lncRNAs/lincRNAs when making an index:

 .. code-block:: text